paullouisageneau/libdatachannel/README.md

 # libdatachannel - C/C++ WebRTC Data Channels

 libdatachannel is a standalone implementation of WebRTC Data Channels, WebRTC Media Transport, and WebSockets in C++17 with C bindings for POSIX platforms (including GNU/Linux, Android, and Apple macOS) and Microsoft Windows.
-It aims at being both straightforward and lightweight with a minimum of external dependencies, to enable direct connectivity between native applications and web browsers without the pain of importing the bloated [Google reference library](https://webrtc.googlesource.com/src/).
+It aims at being both straightforward and lightweight with a minimum of external dependencies, to enable direct connectivity between native applications and web browsers without the pain of importing Google's bloated [reference library](https://webrtc.googlesource.com/src/).
 The interface consists of somewhat simplified versions of the JavaScript WebRTC and WebSocket APIs present in browsers, in order to ease the design of cross-environment applications.
 It can be compiled with multiple backends:
 - The security layer can be provided through [OpenSSL](https://www.openssl.org/) or [GnuTLS](https://www.gnutls.org/).
 - The connectivity for WebRTC can be provided through my ad-hoc ICE library [libjuice](https://github.com/paullouisageneau/libjuice) as submodule or through [libnice](https://github.com/libnice/libnice).